Battlestar (character): Fictional character biography

 When Steve Rogers resumes the identity of Captain America, Battlestar leaves federal employment and returns to his native Chicago.
 He becomes a member of Silver Sable's Wild Pack for some time.
 When Ernst Sablinova, Sable's father, wants the Pack to murder a captive, Battlestar disobeys.

 During the "Civil War" storyline, Battlestar allies himself with many opposed to the Superhuman Registration Act.
 His group includes, but are not limited to, Typeface, Gladiatrix and Solo.
 During a visit by reporter Sally Floyd, S.H.I.E.L.D. agents operating alongside Iron Man attack and capture many of the group.
 Floyd and a few others escape.
 Battlestar suffers a back injury during the battle and due to an oversight, does not receive proper medical care while in custody in Prison 42.
 He is freed by Captain America's forces and takes part in the final battle, despite his injuries.

 Battlestar later returns, working as a security guard for Project Pegasus.
 He witnesses a zombie invasion from a parallel Earth and the return of Jack of Hearts.
-He also participated in an A.R.M.O.R. raid on a parallel Earth, infested by Nazi zombies, alongside a team of heroes which included Dum-Dum Dugan and Howard the Duck.
+He also participated in an A.R.M.O.R. raid on a parallel Earth, infested by Nazi zombies, alongside a team of heroes which included Dum Dum Dugan and Howard the Duck.

 It was later mentioned during the "Death of Wolverine" that an unknown party had managed to steal Battlestar's adamantium shield.

 Battlestar participates in an Unlimited Class Wrestling Federation (UCWF) match against D-Man as part of a charity event.
 It is revealed that prior to becoming a superhero, Lemar had been an aspiring wrestler whose career was ended by D-Man.
 The charity fight ends when it is revealed that the current head of the UCWF is trying to abscond with the money raised by the event, and the two heroes team up to stop the robbery.

 During the "Secret Empire" storyline, Battlestar appears as a member of the Underground when Hydra overtakes the United States.

 Lemar is called to investigate the disappearance of US Agent, but is intercepted by a new super soldier who feels that Lemar is not doing enough to promote racial equality.
 The soldier breaks his arm.
+But he recovers.